guchenhe/dify-gmail-tool/README.md

 Retrieves Email from your Gmail inbox matching filter criteria.
+Source code available [here](https://github.com/guchenhe/dify-gmail-tool).

 To configure OAuth Client:

 ### 1. Create a new project in Google Cloud Console